-The 'escape' feature helps narrow interests avoid the responsibilities and costs associated with society, leaving majorities to shoulder their burdens instead in the form of higher taxes, degraded public services and so on.
+The 'escape' feature helps narrow interests avoid the responsibilities and costs associated with society, leaving majorities to shoulder their burdens instead in the form of higher taxes, degraded public services, riskier banks and so on.

-As regards 'elsewhere,' offshore lawmakers are always separated from those, elsewhere, who are directly affected by their laws.
+As regards 'elsewhere,' offshore lawmakers are always separated from those, elsewhere, who are directly affected by their laws: that is the whole point of 'offshore'.
 So there is never proper democratic consultation with those affected.
 So secrecy jurisdictions, almost by definition, are equivalent to the smoke-filled room, where decisions are taken in private by insiders without accountability.

-We have also found that such places typically suffer a very high degree of political dominance - even political capture - by banks, accountants, lawyers and other private intermediaries.
+As our longer narrative reports illustrate, such places typically suffer a very high degree of political dominance - even political capture - by banks, accountants, lawyers and other private intermediaries.